 When will the DIR stop accepting secondary capture images?

-In 2022, the Dose Index Registry (DIR) will continue the phase-out of secondary capture image files which began January 1, 2021, with the requirement that all new facilities registering for the DIR submit exam data from Radiation Dose Structured Reports (RDSRs).
-The goal is to accept only RDSR files by the end of 2022 and to accommodate facilities experiencing extenuating circumstances, when possible.
+The Dose Index Registry (DIR) will phase out accepting secondary capture image files as the DIR Link is implemented.
+The secondary capture phase-out began in January 2021, with the requirement that all new facilities registering for the DIR submit exam data from Radiation Dose Structured Reports (RDSRs).
+The goal is to accept only RDSR files by the end of 2023 and to accommodate facilities experiencing extenuating circumstances, when possible.

 What are the benefits of upgrading in order to submit RDSR files?